Tuesday, January 13, 2026

 As if the force to submit was as natural as the Nile.

-He’s held in a portal by the supervisor of secrets, who held access
+He’s held in a portal by the supervisor of secrets, who held codes

 To restricted truth locations where the oil sometimes lived